AvolitesLtd/TitanManual/docs/cues/creating-a-cue.md

 You can create a cue which contains a shape with no base reference values; a shape cue like this can then be fired with other cues to overlay the shape on the cue and give you instant effects based around the settings in that cue.
-When recording the cue, use **Record by Channel** mode or use the ["Off" function](editing-cues.md#removing-attributes-from-cues-using-off) to remove the other attributes from the programmer.
+When recording the cue, use <strong>Record by Channel</strong>
+mode or use the ["Off" function](editing-cues.md#removing-attributes-from-cues-using-off) to remove the other attributes from the programmer.